mhoemmen/cpp-proposals-pub/transposed/transposed.md

 * Revision 1 to be submitted after LWG review on 2024-10-25

     * Improve Wording section by adding green and red text to express what has been changed.
-Make minor wording changes just for consistency of word order with the Working Draft, but without changing the meaning.
+Make minor wording changes for consistency of word order with the Working Draft.

+    * Suggestions from pre-LWG review feedback:

+        * Make the new 4.2 and 4.3 consistent by using `a.stride(1)` resp. `a.stride(0)` instead of `a.mapping().stride(1)` resp. `a.stride(0)`.

+        * Fix old vs. new text coloring.

 # Abstract